NonaSuomy/nonasuomy.github.io/_posts/2017-08-06-LXC-ClearOS-Conversion.md

 You should see all the interfaces we made eth0, eth1, eth2, eth3, eth4 and eth5 and their IP address.

-Try this if you are not attached to the LXC
+Try this if you are not attached to the LXC.

 ```
 [root@hypervisor ~]# lxc-ls --fancy